reduxdj/dr_queue/documentation/AUTHENTICATION.md

 ```

 We plan to add support directly for Redis authentication.
 However, we don't support
-this type of setup yet.
+this type of authentication yet.
 We believe the preferred way to handle Redis security, is
-only through the backend of your apps at the app level.
+only through a private backend.

-For example, We use a VPN for all our servers, and find
-that taking any authentication duties away from Redis as authentication
-is done best at the infrastructure level.
+For example, We use a VPN for all our servers, and find that taking any authentication duties away from Redis as authentication is done best at the infrastructure level.

 See: [(Roadmap)](https://github.com/reduxdj/dr_queue/blob/master/documentation/ROADMAP.md)